 The future baseline conditions provide the basis to formulating flood risk reduction MAs and assessing their benefits and impacts.
 Since impact assessment is the basis for plan evaluation, comparison, and selection, clear definition and full documentation of future baseline conditions are essential (DWR, 2014).
 These conditions are influenced by climate change, sea level rise, development, and land subsidence and are summarized as the future without project condition.
-Future baseline conditions in the Lower Sacramento River also consider system-wide benefits that are being implemented upstream in the Sacramento and Yolo Bypass/weirs that have the added benefit of diverting more flood waters into the bypasses and lowering flood stages in the Lower Sacramento River in the North Delta downstream of Sacramento.
+Future baseline conditions in the Lower Sacramento River also consider system-wide benefits that are being implemented upstream in the Sacramento and Yolo Bypass/weirs that have the added benefit of diverting more flood waters into the bypasses and lowering flood stages in the Lower Sacramento River and lowering flood stages in the Lower Sacramento River in the North Delta downstream of Sacramento.